oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

     ![add vectors](images/parks_embedding.png " ")

-    There are other methods of creating vector embeddings, but for the small number of rows in our PARKS table this was probably the simplest method and only took a short amount of time.
+    There are other methods of creating vector embeddings that can be much faster, but for the small number of rows in our PARKS table this was probably the simplest method and only took a short amount of time.

 2. Verify that embeddings were created: